message/iata/US.md

 - passengers with a COVID-19 recovery certificate proving recovery in the past 90 days;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
 Passenger details (e.g., name and date of birth) in the certificate must match those stated in the passport/travel document.
 Vaccines accepted are:
-- AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
+- AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Nuvaxovid (Novavax), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac.
 A combination of these vaccines is accepted if administered at least 17 days apart.
 More details can be found at <a href="http://www.cdc.gov/coronavirus/2019-ncov/travelers/international-travel-during-covid19.html">www.cdc.gov/coronavirus/2019-ncov/travelers/international-travel-during-covid19.html</a>